bampakoa/angular-athens-demo/README.md

 # Upgrade services
-Use **downgradeInjectable** method to upgrade services and use them in AngularJS components.
+Use **downgradeComponent** method to upgrade components and use them in AngularJS context.

 ## Setup